-That was my favorite song at the time, and I’ve started getting a little sick of it since living in Nashville, because every single night you go out to any bar, they'll play that song 20 times—every band at every honkey tonk.
+That was my favourite song at the time, and I’ve started getting a little sick of it since living in Nashville, because every single night you go out to any bar, they'll play that song 20 times – every band at every honkey tonk.
 It sucks!
-So maybe it’s no longer my favorite song, but it's a great song.
+So maybe it’s no longer my favourite song, but it's a great song.

 What drew you towards wanting to to pick that apart?

-They honestly were, and still are, one of my favorite bands of all the time.
-I've always been drawn to those lyrics and just whatever the story was that the lyrics were telling, and I’ve always found The Band to have a very interesting sound—a collection of influences that you can't really pinpoint, especially when you hear that they're from Canada, writing these songs about the Civil War, Southern pride, country stuff.
+They honestly were, and still are, one of my favourite bands of all the time.
+I've always been drawn to those lyrics and just whatever the story was that the lyrics were telling, and I’ve always found The Band to have a very interesting sound – a collection of influences that you can't really pinpoint, especially when you hear that they're from Canada, writing these songs about the Civil War, Southern pride, country stuff.
 I wanted to dig deeper into that.

 A lot of the influences you probably can't even hear, or I can't even hear, but that just means everything that I've ever enjoyed is technically an influence.
-A lot of my favorite music, I would never realize how something subconsciously influenced how I wrote that, how I produced this and that.
-My favorite bands growing up were Taking Back Sunday and The Used, so somehow that's in there.
+A lot of my favourite music, I would never realise how something subconsciously influenced how I wrote that, how I produced this and that.
+My favourite bands growing up were Taking Back Sunday and The Used, so somehow that's in there.
 I don't know where, but it's in there somewhere.

 When you were making the album, were there any kind of active influences that you were drawing on, or processes you were thinking about?